bioinfolabic/UTFPR-TATTCLASS40/README.md

 If you use of the UTFPR-TATTCLASS40 dataset, please cite the following reference in any publications:

-R. Tchalski and H. S. Lopes, "A Transfer Learning Approach for the Tattoo Classification Problem," in LA-CCI, 2022.
+R. Tchalski and H. S. Lopes, "A Transfer Learning Approach for the Tattoo Classification Problem," Awaiting Publication, 2022.

 ```
 @ARTICLE{9222020,
   author={Tchalski, Rodrigo and Lopes, Heitor Silvério},
-  journal={LA-CCI},
+  journal={},
   title={A Transfer Learning Approach for the Tattoo Classification Problem},
   year={2022},
   volume={},